TomKorok/Pong/README.md

+# Project name
-# Pong
+Pong

+## Description
-3rd bachelor's semester university project
+3rd bachelor's semester university project.

-A pong game written in Java.
+The game is single player pong game against a bot who follows the ball.
 The game is displayed with default Java graphics.

+## Installation
-It should be working fine if included in a project in IntelliJ.
+It should be working fine after cloning the repopsitory.